economycomfort/holtroadalliance.org/content/en/post/2023/hra_exploratory_meeting/index.md

 Next steps from this meeting will include:

-- Additional communication with te Cobb BOC (particularly [Jerica Richardson](https://www.cobbcounty.org/board/district-commissioners/district-2-commissioner),the present District 2 commissioner as of the time this post was written).
+- Additional communication with the Cobb BOC (particularly [Jerica Richardson](https://www.cobbcounty.org/board/district-commissioners/district-2-commissioner),the present District 2 commissioner as of the time this post was written).
-- Addiitonal community communication (email, web, social?)
+- Additional community communication (email, web, social?)
 - Identifying community outreach (walk feasibility study, walk-to-school event, etc.)
 - Forming Holt Road Alliance as a non-profit.